ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 <img src="metadata_geo_images/geo_data2.png" width="99%">

 19. Go to the collection dropdown and change its value to `Biosamples`.
 Since we will insert 99 Biosamples we will use excel import.
 Let's download the template excel file to facilitate import.
 Click the `Download Last Viewed Page as Excel file` button.
 You will see an empty excel sheet with table headers.
+If you like you can <a href="metadata_geo_files/Biosamples_template.xlsx?raw=true" download="Biosamples_template.xlsx">download the biosamples template here.</a>

 <img src="metadata_geo_images/geo_download_button.png" width="50%">
 <img src="metadata_geo_images/geo_empty_biosamples.png" width="99%">